Rising of Alcohol Abuse

-A recent study revealed some surprising statistics and information about the level of alcohol consumption in the U.S. and how it has changed in the past decade.
+A recent study revealed some surprising statistics and information about the rising alcohol abuse in the U.S. and how it has changed in the past decade.
 Trends show that more Americans are drinking alcohol and more of them are drinking to a point that is dangerous or harmful.
 The increase has been especially prominent among women, minorities and older adults.

 A federal agency for alcohol research sponsored the study which examined how drinking patterns in the U.S. changed between 2003 and 2013 by surveying tens of thousands of adults.
 Their findings showed that drinking in general increased substantially over that time period and problem drinking increased by an even greater percentage.
 Unfortunately the numbers amount to a possible public health crisis considering the consequences that accompany high risk drinking.